 Chapter 2.
 Qingming Cui: Wildlife Tourism in (Un)sustainable Futures

 Chapter 3.
 Rie Usui and Carolin Funck: Rabbits in the Wild: Close Encounters on an Equal Footing?

 Chapter 4.
 Georgette Leah Burns and Judith Benz-Schwarzburg: Representing Wild Animals to Humans: The Ethical Future of Wildlife Tourism

 Chapter 5.
 Jessica Bell Rizzolo: The Rise of Selfie Safaris and the Future(s) of Wildlife Tourism

 Chapter 6.
-Ronda Green: The Future of Captive Wildlife: Useful and Enjoyable for Animals and Visitors?
+Ronda J. Green: The Future of Captive Wildlife: Useful and Enjoyable for Animals and Visitors?

 Chapter 7.
 Gianna Moscardo: Promises and Pitfalls in the Future of Sustainable Wildlife Interpretation

 Chapter 8.
 Giovanna Bertella: Interspecies Communication and Encounters with Orcas